Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization

 It is important to recall that the selection of a single solution within the non-dominated set is not mandatory to analyze the trade-off between the objectives.
-We can use this solution in order to compare the MOFPCA approach with the classical PCA in terms of a fair dimension reduction.
-Figure~\ref{fig:framework} illustrates the MOFPCA scheme.
+We here use this solution in order to compare the MOFPCA approach with both classical PCA and FairPCA algorithm~\cite{Samadi2018}.